-None: Structure filter option ignored.
+None: structure filter is ignored.

-Substructure: A substructure filter criteria can be set after clicking on the Next button.
+Substructure: a substructure filter criteria can be set after clicking on the Next button.

-Similarity with threshold: A similarity filter criteria can be set after clicking on the Next button.
-MCS-based similarity calculation executed in the background and the structures are filtered according to their Tanimoto similarity compared to the molecule that is drawn after clicking on the Next button.
+Similarity with threshold: a similarity filter criteria can be set after clicking on the Next button.
+MCS-based similarity calculation is executed in the background and the structures are filtered according to their Tanimoto similarity compared to the molecule that is drawn after clicking on the Next button.

-If Substructure or Similarity with threshold selected by clicking on the Next button you can navigate to the second tab of the extraction wizard.
-In a case of Similarity with threshold only exact compounds can be used as a filter without any variability feature.
-In a case of Substructure any atom lists, bond lists, and any query property can be used.
+If Substructure or Similarity with threshold is selected, then clicking on the Next button navigates to the second tab of the extraction wizard.
+In a case of Similarity with threshold, only exact compounds can be used as a filter without any variability.
+In a case of Substructure filter, however, atom lists, bond lists, and any query properties can also be used.

 A simple dialog opens where the name and type of the new column can be selected.
 The newly created column can be edited by simply double clicking on it.